MichaelCurrin/docsify-js-tutorial/docs/README.md

 _Docsify_ is a Single-Page Application library.
 It is **not** a static-site generator (though, hopefully this will change when Docsify version 5 comes out).

+If you are into Rust, check out [mdBook](https://rust-lang.github.io/mdBook/) to generate an online book from Markdown.
+It works great as a docs site generator.

-_Jekyll_ and _Hugo_ are excellent options for static site generators.
+_Jekyll_ and _Hugo_ are excellent options for static site generators, not just for docs sites.
 They can use themes suited to documentation and they can build off of a _docs_ directory.
 See more info in my [Jekyll Resources](https://michaelcurrin.github.io/dev-resources/resources/jekyll/).

-If you are interested in a Jekyll template that is built around presenting a docs site, see [jekyll-gh-actions-quickstart](https://github.com/MichaelCurrin/jekyll-gh-actions-quickstart).
+If you are interested in a Jekyll template that is built around presenting a docs site specifcally, see [jekyll-gh-actions-quickstart](https://github.com/MichaelCurrin/jekyll-gh-actions-quickstart).

-Jekyll and Uho are just tools to build a site.
+These are just tools to build a site.
 What is appropriate depends on your use-case, how much you need to customized the site and how much effort you want to spend on installing/running/maintaining the project.

 I find _Docsify_ light to add to a project and to use for new projects.
 So it is a great fit for me.